-Dr. Rubio has worked as a clinical child psychologist, play and expressive arts therapist, researcher-storyteller, program evaluator, statistical consultant, data analyst, telehealth trainer/consultant, and associate professor/lecturer in a variety of clinical and academic settings including public health systems, universities, pediatric hospitals, community mental health settings, schools, and research institutes in three countries: the Philippines, U.S.A., and New Zealand.
+Dr. Rubio has worked as a clinical child psychologist, systems leader, researcher-storyteller, program evaluator, statistical consultant, national telehealth expert consultant, and associate professor/lecturer in a variety of clinical and academic settings including public health systems, universities, pediatric hospitals, community mental health settings, schools, and research institutes in three countries: the Philippines, U.S.A., and New Zealand.

 - Child and Adolescent Psychology

 - California School of Professional Psychology at Alliant International University San Francisco, PhD in Clinical Psychology, 2007

 - Saint Louis University, MS in Psychology, 2002

 - Saint Louis University, BS in Psychology, 1998

 - Director of Practice Improvement and Analytics, San Francisco Department of Public Health: Children, Youth, & Families System of Care

 - Associate Professor and Program Evaluator, The Wright Institute at Berkeley

 - Lead Program Evaluator and Research Psychologist, San Francisco Department of Public Health

 - Research Faculty and Fellow, Rockway Institute